Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_hybrid_tables/getting_started_with_hybrid_tables.md

 In table TRUCK that we created in the Setup step we defined column TRUCK_EMAIL as NOT NULL and UNIQUE.

 Display information about the columns in the table.
-Note the unique key value for the TRUCK_EMAIL column.

 ```sql
 -- Step 4